kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload-jwt.md

 7. Create the server's certificate.

-    You use a Certificate resource to request and manage Let's Encrypt certificates from your Kyma cluster.
-When you create a Certificate, Gardener detects it and starts the process of issuing a certificate.
-One of Gardener's operators detects it and creates an ACME order with Let's Encrypt based on the specified domain names.
-Let's Encrypt is the default certificate issuer in Kyma.
-Let's Encrypt provides a challenge to prove that you own the specified domains.
-Once the challenge is completed successfully, Let's Encrypt issues the certificate.
-The issued certificate is stored in a Kubernetes Secret, whose name is specified in the Certificate's **secretName** field.
+   You use a Certificate CR to request and manage Let's Encrypt certificates from your Kyma cluster.
+When you create a Certificate CR, one of Gardener's operators detects it and creates an [ACME](https://letsencrypt.org/how-it-works/) request to Let's Encrypt requesting certificate for the specified domain names.
+The issued certificate is stored in an automatically created Kubernetes Secret, which name you specify in the Certificate's secretName field.
+For more information, see [Manage certificates with Gardener for public domain](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-cert-service/request_cert/).

     ```bash
     cat <<EOF | kubectl apply -f -